peterpanxw/xiweipan/content/en/gallery/_index.md

             <p>The 90s architecture bathed in winter twilight.</p>
           </div>
           <div class="item-desc">
-            <p>The Unicom Building photographed at <b>Dalian Labor Park</b>.
+            <p>The Unicom Building photographed @ <b>Dalian Labor Park</b>.
 Some buildings in China during the 1990s featured white ceramic tiles and green glass, and this tower epitomizes that era.
             </p>
           </div>
           <div class="item-periodical">